J-Horensma/Website_Security/README.md

 # WEBSITE SECURITY
-## This Repository Is Meant, As An Outline, To Securing A Web Server.</h1>
+## This repository was developed, as an outline, for secure website development